-A little while ago we reached out to you, our Launch Grow Joy readers, and asked you to share with us your best tips on how to sell to retail stores.
+A little while ago we reached out to you, our Launch Grow Joy readers, and asked you to share with us your best tips on how to sell to retail stores and selling your products wholesale.
 So many of you answered (THANK YOU!), so we decided to create a list of your best tips on how to sell to retail stores.

 Whether you decide to sell to small independent or local boutiques or to large national retailers, you'll find some great tips here.
 And if you have a tip that you'd like to share, make sure to leave a comment below to let us know.

 How to Sell to Retail Stores – Your Best Tips

 This is a particularly good strategy if they have a supplier diversity program that you qualify for.
 Although a lot of variables come into play when it comes to a buyer making a decision about including your product in their assortment, at the end of the day, it really boils down to whether they like your product or not.
 The buyer that happens to love your product could work for Walmart, or a local mom and pop, so I recommend going after big and small retailers simultaneously.
 Usually, it takes a bit longer to secure the buyer appointment with the larger retailers, so while you are waiting for that appointment, you build your sales history with the individually owned and operated retailers where you can get your product in a lot faster. – Thanks to Jennifer Zachery from The Bead Barrette

 Our wholesale business has grown the most by exhibiting at select trade shows that deliver high volume qualified traffic, and then engaging prospective wholesale customers with a passionate enthusiasm for our product. – Thanks to Julie Buzby of Dr. Buzby's Toe Grips for Dogs